fikin/nodemcu-device/README.md

 Captive portal web page looks like this ![portal](docs/portal.png)

 Integration with Home Assistant looks like this ![hass](docs/2023-01-22_22-46.png) ![hass2](docs/2023-01-22_22-47.png)

+Sending logs over rsyslog requires the server to be accepting BSD UDP traffic format (RFC 3164).

 ## How to use it this repo?